GeorgeAdamon/city_of_athens_urban_data/README.md

 |:--------:|:-------|
 Area        | Total Area of the City Block
-AtriumCount | Number of joined backyards or "Akaliptoi" AtriumToBui | The ratio of the area covered by Backyards to the are covered by Buildings AtriumToTot | The ratio of the area covered by Backyards to the total CityBlock area BlockID     | The ID of the CityBlock
+AtriumCount | Number of joined backyards or "Akaliptoi" AtriumToBui | The ratio of the area covered by Backyards to the area covered by Buildings AtriumToTot | The ratio of the area covered by Backyards to the total CityBlock area BlockID     | The ID of the CityBlock
 BuildingCou | The number of buildings contained in the City Block